Talking About MG in the Workplace

 Make sure you answer questions truthfully.
 You can express your emotions to children.
 If you feel scared sometimes, it’s okay to say that.
 You can also share that you have great doctors taking care of you and that you have hope for future treatments to help you feel better.

 Depending on the severity of your MG, you may want your children to know what an MG crisis is and what to do in case of an emergency.
 They may feel better knowing what to do if you need help.
-Feeling helpless and confused when a loved one faces an ermgency medical situation is stressful for anyone, but especially a child.
+Feeling helpless and confused when a loved one faces an emergency medical situation is stressful for anyone, but especially a child.

 Kids are passionate champions of the people they love.
 Don’t be afraid to involve the kids in your life in your awareness-raising and fundraising activities!
 They love to be involved.